orcwg/orcwg/cyber-resilience-sig/README.md

 ## Key stakeholder coordination

 In its [Deliverables Plan](./deliverables.md), the SIG has identified [key stakeholders](./deliverables.md#key-stakeholders) that it intends to collaborate closely with and provide input to.
-In order to coordinate this effort, the SIG relies on a [shared calendar][coord calendar] and representatives from within its members.
+In order to coordinate this effort, the SIG relies on a [shared calendar][coord calendar] ([iCal format][coord ical]) and representatives from within its members.
 For their group or subgroups, liaisons leads (identified in the table below) are responsible for:

 1. Keeping the [shared calendar][coord calendar] up to date.
 2. Making sure important meetings are attended.